Florida Bicycle Accident Lawyer

 Over the years, advances in bike safety technology have helped protect cyclists from fatal injuries.
 For example, recently a Swedish firm developed an airbag for bicyclists.
 When sensors detect an unusual movement that indicates a potential crash, in one-tenth of a second the airbag deploys out of a collar worn around the neck.

-Pure Comparative Fault Explained by a Florida Bicycle Accident Lawyer
+Comparative Negligence Explained by a Florida Bicycle Accident Lawyer

 Confused?
 Let’s clarify with a quick example.